Mayank-1234-cmd/Batch-Chat--A-Chat-Written-in-Batch/README.md

 # batch-chat
-A Chat written in batch.
-Edit this file and insert Reccommendation below!
+A Chat written in batch (the programming language batch).
+Edit this file and insert Reccommendations below!
 # Recommandations
 >>Insert recommendations here...
+>> Example: I think batch chat should include ...